stuartjwright/fantasy-football-app/report/060-implementation.md

 This design also made sense when considering the necessary business logic.
 In the context of this application, the only time the server should be pushing data to clients which have not submitted a request, is after some change has been made to the database.
 This might be after a new bid, or bidding on an auction item has ended.
 However, data should never be emitted to all auction participants in the event of a failed bid, or before the bid has been successfully registered in the database.
 There is no client-to-client communication required or desired, as might be the case for a simpler use case like a chat room.
 With this in mind, implementing all of the business logic in the form of a REST API, and emitting updated data to clients as a side-effect using Socket.IO, seemed like a good solution.

+### Login System

+The REST API routes needed to be protected so that only authenticated users could gain access.
+This is true of almost every REST API, so rather than design a login system from scratch, an implementation was copied from the repository[@api_design_repo] for a REST API design course[@api_design_course] available on the FrontendMasters website.
+Minor edits aside to tailor the solution to this application, the credit for the code in the auth.js and user.model.js files belongs to the teacher of said course, Scott Moss.

+The login system solution generates a **JSON Web Token** on each login or account creation, and returns that token to the client.
+The client must then use this token to authenticate themselves when accessing any other resources.

+### Socket.IO Integration

+The Socket.IO library offers features for organising and managing sockets in an application using **namespaces** and **rooms**[@socketio_rooms].

+Namespaces allow for separation of concerns between communication channels in an application.
+In this application, only one namespace ('leagues') was required, but if it was later decided to, for example, add a chatroom to the home page, this could exist in a separate namespace, keeping the application logic for different parts of the application separate.

+Each namespace can contain several rooms.
+In this application, a separate room exists for each league, so that once a client has subscribed to the room, the server can push messages to the client.
+The business logic of this application was implemented in such a way that the server pushes messages to all clients in the room after some database action has been performed, to ensure that all clients have the most up-to-date representation of the league state, without them having to request it manually.

+Although Socket.IO also allows the client to emit messages to all other clients in the room, this functionality was not used in this application.

 ### Data Model

 Although a design for the data model had already been sketched out during the design phase, there were still some decisions to make relating specifically to the MongoDB implementation.
 In MongoDB parlance, there are **collections** and **documents**.
 A collection can be considered analogous to a table in a relational database, and a document is a record within that collection.
 Each document is assigned a unique object ID, which acts like a primary key in a relational database table.
 MongoDB does not require that all collections enforce a schema, although in this application a schema was enforced.
 An example of a collection from this application is **players**, and each document within that collection represents a single player, as seen in figure \ref{collection}.